-You may be asking yourself, “Why would I want to run an exe file on my Android phone?”
+You may be asking why you would even want to run an exe file on Android.
 The biggest reason is for playing older Windows games that have not yet been ported over to the Android OS.
-Using an emulator from the Google Play Store may solve that issue, and it might even be a more straightforward solution, but running exe files on Android might still be a worthy project to some.
+Using an emulator can also solve that issue, and it might even be a more straightforward solution, but running exe files on Android might still be a worthy project to some.

-There are many apps available that will open exe files on Android.
+Many apps will open exe files on Android.
 Keep in mind that not all exe files will run on Android, even with these special apps.
-If you were thinking about running Doom Eternal on your new OnePlus 8 Pro, that’s not going to happen.
+If you were thinking about running Doom Eternal, that’s not going to happen.
 However, if you want to run the 1993 Windows version of Doom, these exe file openers for Android could be the perfect solution.

 With that out of the way, here’s how to run exe files on Android!